 The USACE compiles data on recreational uses provided by Falls Lake, as well as estimates of total annual visitation in their Master Plan documents that are released periodically (USACE 2013).
-Based on estimates of total annual visitation to Falls Lake reported in the 2013 Master Plan (Error!
-Reference source not found.), an average of 1.63 million individual visits occur each year to Falls Lake.
+Based on estimates of total annual visitation to Falls Lake reported in the 2013 Master Plan (Table 4.2), an average of 1.63 million individual visits occur each year to Falls Lake.